worldbank/template/README.md

 - **docs/**

     > Documentation is often never priotized until last minute.
 The <span style="color:#3EACAD">template</span> aims to revert the malpractice by setting up the documentation as an integral part of the code repository.
-With the power of [Jupyter Book](https://jupyterbook.org), data practioners have a way to share beautifully rendered [Jupyter notebooks](https://jupyter.org) using [GitHub Pages](https://pages.github.com) in a standardized and effortless way.
+With the power of [Jupyter Book](https://jupyterbook.org), data practioners have a way to share [Jupyter notebooks](https://jupyter.org) on [GitHub Pages](https://pages.github.com) in a standardized and effortless way.

 - **data/**
     > Placeholder folder for data.
 Data is immutable.
 By default, the data folder is present but ignored from version control, in order to prevent files of being mistakenly versioned in the code repository.

 - **src/**
-    > Placeholder folder for the source code of the project.
+    > Placeholder folder for source code.
 If Python, it is recommended the package is made pip-installable.

 - **notebooks/**
     > Placeholder folder for [Jupyter notebooks](https://jupyter.org).
 Markdown files and Jupyter notebooks can be added to `docs/_toc.yml` (Table of Contents) to compose the *documentation*.